-Questions on this circular should be directed to Mark Deacon at the UK Debt Management Office, telephone: 0845357 6516, e-mail: AnalysisandResearch@dmo.gsi.gov.uk.
+Questions on this note should be directed to Mark Deacon at the UK Debt Management Office, telephone: 020 7862 6516, e-mail: AnalysisandResearch@dmo.gsi.gov.uk.

-ANNEX: FORMULAE FOR THE AVERAGE LIFE OF PWLB FIXED RATE LOANS
+ANNEX: FORMULAE FOR THE AVERAGE LIFE OF PWLB AND NLF FIXED RATE LOANS

-The following formulae are used to calculate the average life of PWLB fixed rate loans.
+The following formulae are used to calculate the average life of PWLB and NLF fixed rate loans.